cmdimkpa/boundingbox/README.md

 We use `nonces` in naming images and URLs to force the browser to load from server, because we initially noticed the server was caching images a lot, which would have been disastrous for the application.

+### Endpoints: New Box

+This endpoint writes a new bounding box to the base image and returns the updated URL, which is then loaded by the browser from the front end.

+#### closing the box

+The system adds the first position in the position array to the end of the array in order to close the bounding box.

+### Endpoints: New Session

+This endpoint clears all image edits and resets the image database entry and image edit count.

+### Endpoints: Serve Image

+The endpoint returns the images requested from the server.